Hexvortex/shorts/README.md

     ![topic](https://github.com/Hexvortex/shorts/assets/66158651/88278e87-37fd-4449-ae9f-daef1df41935)

-2. Open powershell in current working directroy and type
+2. Open powershell in current working directory and type
    ```bash
     python3 .\algo.py
    ```
+3. Enter video generation and upload durations between each topics

+4. If needed google will ask for authentication to youtube channel please procced with it to upload video to youtube .This is one time requirement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>